Litigating the Bill of Rights

 Print this page

-Course co-ordinator: Professor MH Cheadle and Judge DM Davis.
+Course convener(s): Professor M H Cheadle and Judge D M Davis

 The course will be run as a series of seminars in which each student will be expected to present a paper.
 These seminars will concentrate on three key areas and their implications for litigation.
 In each of the seminars, the use of comparative authority will be comprehensively examined.